anp/lolbench/README.md

 $ cargo test --release
 ```

+Don't attempt to assign the benchmark to a particular runner yet.
 If the benchmarks succeed, commit:

 * the benchmark crate, including the generated targets under `bin` and `test`
 * changes to `registry.toml`